isomerpages/mse-sggreenplan/_key-focus-areas/resilient-future.md

 ---
 title: Resilient Future
 description: The Singapore Green Plan 2030 is our campaign to deal with climate change, which will last into the next century.
 Learn how we are starting our preparations to build a Resilient Future for Singapore.
 permalink: /key-focus-areas/resilient-future/
+variant: markdown
 ---
 ### Resilient Future

 #### We are starting our preparations now to deal with climate change that will last into the next century, and building up our national resilience for the future.